39 verified secrets

 Frontier Town / Steel Vengeance

-~80% of Mean Streak's original wood structure is still physically inside the ride
+Mean Streak's original 1991 wood structure is still physically inside the ride

-RMC replaced Mean Streak's running track with I-Box steel rails but retained approximately 80% of the wooden support structure - more than 1.5 million board feet of treated southern yellow pine from 1991.
+RMC replaced Mean Streak's running track with I-Box steel rails but retained much of the wooden support structure - more than 1.5 million board feet of treated southern yellow pine from 1991.
 When you ride Steel Vengeance, you are physically riding inside the bones of Mean Streak.

 Frontier Town / Steel Vengeance